The Insurance Weapon: How Seven P&I Clubs Closed the Strait of Hormuz

 What to Watch

-1. P&I club conditional reinstatement: The earliest signal of reopening will come not from diplomats but from insurance committees.
+1. P&I club conditional reinstatement: The earliest signal of genuine reopening will come not from diplomats but from insurance committees.
 Watch for Gard or Skuld issuing circulars offering conditional war-risk coverage for escorted convoys.
-This will likely require a demonstrated track record of 3-5 successful French/coalition escort transits with zero incidents.
-Until then, the strait remains commercially closed regardless of military developments.
+This will likely require a demonstrated track record of 3-5 successful coalition escort transits with zero incidents — and critically, confirmation that the mined waters have been swept.
+The ceasefire has not triggered any club to move.
+Until they do, the strait remains commercially closed regardless of diplomatic developments.

-2. Lloyd’s Joint War Committee Listed Area revision: The JWC meets regularly to review Listed Areas.
+3. Lloyd’s Joint War Committee Listed Area revision: The JWC meets regularly to review Listed Areas.
 A narrowing of the Persian Gulf exclusion zone (for example, limiting it to the strait narrows rather than the entire Gulf north of 26°N) would signal that underwriters see a pathway to partial reopening.
 Conversely, an expansion to include the Gulf of Oman would signal escalation.
+The ceasefire has not yet prompted a revision.

-5. Crew willingness to sail: The least quantifiable but most human indicator.
-Seven crew members have been killed.
-Maritime unions, particularly the International Transport Workers’ Federation (ITF), have the ability to declare the strait a no-go zone for crew safety reasons, independent of insurance status.
-If the ITF issues a formal advisory, it creates a third enforcement mechanism beyond drones and insurance: labor refusal.
+7. Crew willingness to sail: Maritime unions, particularly the International Transport Workers’ Federation (ITF), have the ability to declare the strait a no-go zone for crew safety reasons, independent of insurance status.
+With 22+ ships attacked and mines active, crew refusal creates a third enforcement mechanism beyond drones and insurance: labor.
+The ceasefire does not address mines or unexploded ordnance, and no captain will volunteer to be the test case.

 Sources

-• P&I club circulars: Gard, Skuld, NorthStandard, London P&I, American Club, Steamship Mutual (war-risk withdrawal, effective Mar 5)
+• P&I club circulars: 7 clubs withdrawn (Gard, Skuld, NorthStandard, London P&I, American Club, Steamship Mutual + 1 additional)

 • Lloyd’s Joint War Committee: Listed Area designations, Persian Gulf